 Alina Egelhofer: The 3D configurator makes our complex products tangible for our customers.

-INTERVIEW: ACD Elektronik, a specialist in industrial workstation systems, relies on the Rubens 3D Configurator by Roomle to make complex product variants intuitive and visually tangible.
-In this interview with Alina Egelhofer, Head of Marketing & Communications, you’ll learn how the configurator impressed at the LogiMAT trade fair, how it simplifies internal processes – and what digital plans ACD Elektronik is pursuing next.
+INTERVIEW: ACD Elektronik, a specialist in industrial and mobile workstation systems, relies on Roomle’s Rubens 3D Configurator to make complex product variants intuitive and visually tangible.
+In this interview with Alina Egelhofer, Head of Marketing & Product Management, you’ll learn how the configurator impressed at the LogiMAT trade fair, which internal processes it streamlines, and what digital initiatives ACD Elektronik is pursuing next.

 Interview: